 What does transparent and responsible research evaluation mean to you?

 This course aims to trace and ease the journey of your whole research process.
-You will learn both how to manage your research and how to share your research by applying and integrating Open Science principles and practices into each of your research stage.
-What services and support from the library that facilitate your research managing and sharing in each of your research stage is also enumerated.
-The topics that will be addressed include: research process description, measuring research and bibliometrics, publication strategies and Open Access options and solutions, research data management and open data, how to improve the visibility and impact of your research, Open Science principles and practices, and Hanken's research database Haris.
+You will learn both how to manage your research and how to share your research by applying and integrating open science principles and practices into each of your research stage.
+What services and support that facilitate your research managing and sharing in each of your research stage is also enumerated.
+The topics that will be addressed include: measuring research and bibliometrics, publication strategies and open access options and solutions, research data management and open data, how to improve the visibility and impact of your research, open science principles and practices, and Hanken's research database Haris.

 The course is aimed at doctoral students in all fields, particularly suitable for doctoral students at the initial phase of their doctoral studies.

 The latest presentations and discussions on data protection, data security, and CSC's services for researchers on September 25, 2019.

 Programs and presentation files of the seminar are as follows.
 Recording of the seminar is here.

 14.15 Record of data processing activities – what and why?